 To receive veteran’s benefits, contact the Student Services Office on any Valencia campus.
 You will be required to receive academic advising prior to your registration and you must follow your specified degree program.
 To inquire about receiving veteran’s benefits for Accelerated Skills Training Programs, contact the Client Service Center at 407-582-6688 for advising prior to your registration.

 Benefit payments will vary depending upon your individual eligibility.
 The first monthly payment will arrive no sooner than the 1st of the month after your term starts.
-Payment will be made via paper check mailed to you.
-However, you can specify to have the check direct deposit depending on what was requested on the application.
+Unless specified, the benefit payment is in check form and mailed to you.
+However, you can specify to have the check direct deposit depending on the request made on the EBenefits application.
 You may apply for direct deposit of your checks by calling 1-800-827-1000or by going to https://www.ebenefits.va.gov.

 Deferment for Payment of Registration Fees for Veterans